KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Swag stuffing operation (I spy a [DEFNA](https://www.defna.org/) sticker!)
 ![](recap-of-djangocon-us-2023-images/swag-stuffing.jpg)

+### Django Social and Meeting the PSF Executive Director

 Later that night, I attended Django Social at [Ponysaurus](https://www.ponysaurusbrewing.com/taproom).
 The event was hosted by Jason Judkins, DjangoCon US Organizer, and Jon Gould of [Foxley Talent](https://foxleytalent.com/about/), DjangoCon US Sponsors.

 Jon and company have started a network of Django meetups in the UK called Django Social.
 Jason is starting a [Raleigh-Durham chapter](https://www.meetup.com/djangosocial-raleighdurham/) and this was the kickoff.